paul-rottger/hatecheck-data/README.md

 The gold standard label (hateful/non-hateful) of the test case.
 All test cases within a given functionality have the same gold standard label.

 **target_ident**
 Where applicable, the protected group targeted or referenced by the test case.
-We cover seven protected groups in our test suite: women, trans people, gay people, black people, disabled people, Muslims and immigrants.
+We cover seven protected groups in the test suite: women, trans people, gay people, black people, disabled people, Muslims and immigrants.

 **direction**
 For hateful cases, the binary secondary label indicating whether they are *directed* at an individual as part of a protected group or aimed at the group in *general*.